 How your company can help improve Greater Akron’s workforce

 When asked, many CEOs will tell you that attracting, training and retaining great talent is the biggest challenge they face in growing their business.
-I’m guessing this is true for many of you reading this article.
 We know that our companies need talent to grow and drive the economy.
 And yet in the Greater Akron area, we also know that many jobs go unfilled.
 Additionally, we know that many of our citizens can’t land and keep a job.

 Unemployment hovers at 5.9 percent in Summit County and 6.3 percent in the City of Akron.
 So what gives?
 When you see companies looking for people and people looking for jobs and precious few on either side finding what they are looking for, you have to ask the question: Where is the disconnect?